aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 You can go to the beginning or  the end of your document using the [MoveToDocumentStart](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/movetodocumentstart) and [MoveToDocumentEnd](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/movetodocumentend) methods.

-The following code example demonstrates how to move the cursor position to the beginning or the end of a document:
+The following code example shows how to move the cursor position to the beginning or the end of a document:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-Add content using DocumentBuilder-MoveToDocumentStartEnd.cs" >}}